J-Siu/johnsiu.com/content/blog/tiny-vps-postfix-p2-smtp-account.md

 `cp -a /etc/sasldb2 /var/spool/postfix/etc/`

-You will have to do that every time you modify sasl password, add/del sasl user.
+You will have to do that every time you modify sasl2 password, add/del sasl2 user.

 Now you should able to configure your email client(Thunderbird, Outlook, etc) to use your VPS as outgoing smtp server.